[4] A Holiday at Gwerndovennant Irregular Stanzas [Version B of “Irregular Stanzas Holiday at Gwerndovennant May 1826”]

 Of childhood’s smooth & happy years,

-Thus lengthening out that term of life75
+Thus lengthening out that term of life

 Which, govern’d by your Parents’ care